davidalger/devenv/README.md

 ## Environment Setup

-1. Retrieve your personal access token from the [GitHub Settings](https://github.com/settings/tokens) page and set this in your current shell by running the following (replacing <your_token> with the one you previously retrieved from your GitHub account):
+1. Retrieve your personal access token from the [GitHub Settings](https://github.com/settings/tokens) page and set this in your current shell by running the following (replacing <your_api_token> with the one you previously retrieved from your GitHub account):

-        export HOMEBREW_GITHUB_API_TOKEN=<your_token_here>
+        export HOMEBREW_GITHUB_API_TOKEN=<your_api_token>

 2. Run the following to kickstart your environment with common software packages.
 You will be prompted for your password a few times as this runs to completion